francisA88/The-Informant/README.md

 # Missed out features that I couldn't complete in time.
  A contacts page.

-#What I would've loved to add
+# What I would've loved to add
- -A feature that allows a blog owner (a user) to share his/her account's ownership with a fellow user.
+ - A feature that allows a blog owner (a user) to share his/her account's ownership with a fellow user.
    I could've done that but there wasn't much time and I am just managing my resources (had to do the whole project on my phone).
  - a fully functional contact page with email sending capability.

-#How to use:
+# How to use:
- Run the app.py file to start a local server.
+ - Run the app.py file to start a local server.
- Visit the home page where you can click on the login button which will either take you to the login page or straight to the dashboard, depending on whether you're logged in already or not.
+ - Visit the home page where you can click on the login button which will either take you to the login page or straight to the dashboard, depending on whether you're logged in already or not.
- Visit the dashboard after logging in to start creating content!!.
+ - Visit the dashboard after logging in to start creating content!!.